Somnathai/Plant-disease-Detection/README.md

 * Performed 10 epochs for better training.
 * Used TFLite to convert the model to tflite file, for loading into mobile devices.

+### How it works:
+* Download the zip file.
+* Install the Android Application, it will be named 'LeafMate'.
+* Open the application and take a picture using a mobile

 ### Some pictures while using the Android application: